hcguersoy/nexus-maven-plugin/README.md

 - fix and align dependency versions
 - May this should be implemented as a Jenkins plugin
 - other repository servers should be supported
+- in a far future I plan to publish this @ Maven Central but I hope that this funktionality will get obsolte due to new features in Nexus OSS or other free repsotory servers (hope the guys from Apache Archiva reads this...)

 ## Credits